ajtomato/Go.Documentation/README.md

         return false
     }

+*break* statements can be used to terminate a switch early.

 #### Functions

+The arguments to the deferred function (which include the receiver if the function is a method) are evaluated when the *defer* executes, not when the call executes.

 #### Data

 *new(T)* allocates zeroed storage for a new item of type T and returns its address, a value of type *T.

+The fields of a *composite literal* are laid out in order and must all be present.
+However, by labeling the elements explicitly as field:value pairs, the initializers can appear in any order, with the missing ones left as their respective zero values.

 *make* applies only to maps, slices and channels and does not return a pointer.